 The resulting directory structure

-I will dive into details of the included Sensor Fusion Version 7.00 in future
+I will dive into details of the included Sensor Fusion Version 7.00 in future postings.
+In the meantime, enjoy!

-Michael Stanley “works” on fun sensors and systems
+Michael Stanley "works" on fun sensors and systems topics.